ricsirogi/word-repeat-notifier/README.md

 Dependencies:
 - Python 3.9 or above (maybe works with less too, but I wrote this in 3.9)
 - tkinter 8.6 or above (maybe works with less too, but I wrote this in 8.6)
+- regex 2.2.1 or above (maybe works with less too, but I wrote this in 2.2.1)